-Polycarbonate is available in many shapes and forms and experts create it using multiple manufacturing processes.
+Polycarbonate is available in many shapes and forms (such as rod and plate), and experts create it using multiple polycarbonate machining manufacturing processes.

-At 0.375 inches and up in thickness, polycarbonate is sold as a machined plate.
+At 0.375 inches and up in thickness, polycarbonate is sold as a machined plate for polycarbonate machining.
 If compressed, the product is clear and has protective masking.
 On the other hand, if it has been extruded, it has a rough, translucent look.
-Both types have either a purple or grey tint.
-However, machined optical parts are also available without color.
+Both types have either a purple or gray tint.
+However, polycarbonate machining for optical parts is also available without color by using transparent polycarbonate.

-Both rod and tube polycarbonate are extruded products.
+Both rod and tube polycarbonate are extruded products used in polycarbonate machining.
 Rods are ground to size, leaving a non-clear finish.
 Manufacturers deliver tubes in protective sleeves and are window glass clear.

 Cost of Polycarbonate

 In sizes greater than 0.375 inches thick, polycarbonate is about 15 percent more expensive than acrylic and three times less expensive than Ultem (polyetherimide).
-For machined parts that need thinner stock, a glazing grade is an inexpensive option.
+Polycarbonate machining for resulting machined parts that need thinner stock, a glazing grade is an inexpensive option.

-Machine-grade polycarbonate plates, rods, and tubes are naturally clear, with either a purple or grey tint depending on the resin.
-Black is also readily available.
+Machine-grade polycarbonate plates, rods, and tubes used in polycarbonate machining are naturally clear, with either a purple or grey tint depending on the resin.
+Black is also readily available for polycarbonate machining.
 Glazing-grade polycarbonate is a clear product and tinted product; the tints include bronze, grey, and smoke.

 This plastic has a higher continuous use temperature than acrylic.
 For polycarbonate, that temperature is 225 degrees Fahrenheit, whereas acrylic is 150 degrees Fahrenheit.

 In addition to a higher continuous use temperature than acrylic, polycarbonate has better chemical resistance.
 It tolerates methanol, ethanol, and bleach.
-As a result, machined manifolds made with this plastic are perfect for liquid biopharma applications where alcohols are part of the rinsing process.
+As a result, machined polycarbonate manifolds are perfect for liquid biopharma applications where alcohols are part of the rinsing process.

 Polycarbonate Machining Tips